 SIM Card Now from Verizon?
 How to Fix the Issue

 This pop-up could have been caused by any of these two scenarios, and here is everything you need to know about both of them.

-1. The phone is Carrier Locked
+1. The phone is Locked to Verizon

 Not only would these methods render your phone’s warranty null and void, but they also pose a significant threat to your personal privacy and security.